Azure/fta-live-iac/README.md

 ![Automation Maturity](contents/automation_maturity.png)

 ## About this sample
-This sample is a guide for learning basic ARM Template usage.
+This sample is a guide for learning basic Bicep.
 The links in this document can you help better understand these services and tools.

 ## [What is Infrastructure as Code?](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code)